5 Reasons You Should Not Do an At-Home Detox from Alcohol or Drugs

 Many people lack support when they detox at home.

-Professional detox treatment gives you access to support systems that can help to hold you accountable during the process and throughout your recovery.
-The Substance Abuse and Mental Health Services Administration points out the benefits and importance of support in recovery, particularly with group therapy.
+Professional detox treatment gives you access to support systems that can hold you accountable during the process and throughout your recovery.
+This support in recovery is essential for long-term success.

 Not only is this community important to keep you motivated, but it can also help you learn ways to cope with triggers, either through counseling sessions or by learning through other people’s successful recovery stories.
-Having adequate support keeps you on the track towards recovery and can help keep you afloat when you don’t have the independent strength to do so.
+Having adequate support keeps you on the right track and gives you the boost you need to overcome challenges.

 3. Lack of Quality

-With at-home detox, the success and quality of the detox process is solely your responsibility.
-Importantly, quality can make all the difference in your recovery; when doing it at home, you lack access to the best approaches and options.
-You do not have the experience or the knowledge necessary to respond with the same efficiency as a professional to certain issues during detox.
+With at-home detox, the success and quality of the detox process is solely your responsibility, and quality can make all the difference in your recovery.
+When doing it at home, you lack access to the best approaches and options.
+You do not have the experience or the knowledge necessary to respond with the same efficiency as a professional to certain detox issues.

 4. Risk to Your Health and Safety